 Projects that are undergoing rehabilitation and are providing a scope of work and an RCS to establish PBRA contract rents.
 The Project Owner must provide a copy of the CNA used to develop the Scope of Work, which HUD will use to establish reserve for replacement requirements.

-Projects that have had a PCA or CNA done in the last ten years will not have to produce a new CAN.
+Projects that have had a PCA or CNA done in the last ten years will not have to produce a new CNA.
 However, the existing CNA should be included with their conversion request, which HUD will use to establish reserve for replacement requirements;

-Projects where the total assisted units at the project will comprise of less than 20% of the total units at the project.
+Projects where the total assisted units (e.g., RAD units and other PBV units) at the project will constitute less than 20% of the total units at the project (or a higher percentage at HUD’s discretion).

 For FHA transactions, owners should follow applicable requirements in the MAP guide governing exemptions.

 Expiring Rent Supplement or RAP contracts.
 For owners where the Rent Supp or RAP contract is expiring within six months of the RAD conversion request, there is no requirement to complete the CNA prior to conversion.
-However, HUD will require a rider to the PBRA contract that indicates that the owner must procure and submit a CNA within six months of the execution of the PBRA HAP contract.
+However, HUD will require a rider to the PBRA contract that indicates that the owner must procure and submit a CNA within six months of the execution of the PBRA HAP Contract.

 PBV: HUD Review of Prospective Conversion Request, Selection of PHA, and Funding and Execution of HAP Contract